AnyLog-co/documentation/authentication.md

 </pre>

-# Verify signature
+# Authenticate signature

-Verify that the provided script was signed using the private key associated with the public key on the policy.
+Authenticate the policy by validating that the policy was signed using the private key associated with the public key on the policy.
 Command:
 <pre>
-id verify [JSON Policy]
+id authenticate [JSON Policy]
 </pre>

 Example:
 <pre>
-id verify !json_script
+id authenticate !json_script
 </pre>